LED Grow Lights are the Best Choice

 What about CMH Lights?

 We have written an article about CMH lights and MaryJane Farmer has two observations.
 First, CMH is HOT and usually requires significant cooling equipment, like air conditioning.
-Second, CMH means you also have to buy and regularly replace the ballast and the lamps, which both expensive and a pain in the butt.
+Second, CMH means you also have to buy and regularly replace the ballast and the lamps, which are both expensive and a pain in the butt.
 Not suitable for small indoor growers, in MaryJane’s opinion.

 So What About HID Grow Lights?